mcfly722/context/README.md

 loop:
 	for {
 		select {
-		case _, isOpened := <-current.Context(): // this method returns context channel.
+		case _, isOpened := <-current.Controller(): // this method returns context channel.
 If it closes, it means that we need to finish select loop if !isOpened {
 				break loop
 			}